Teaching & Research Interests

 Scholarship, Research & Creative Activities

-Dr. Joel Lopata is a Professor of Psychology and Creativity at Sheridan College.
+Dr. Joel Lopata is a multi-award-winning Professor of Psychology and Creativity at Sheridan College where he designs and teaches courses on Creativity and Creative Thinking.

-Joel has held teaching positions in Western University’s Faculty of Education and has been Research & Evaluation Director of his own consulting company where he has led research and evaluation projects for government and not-for-profits in the education, training, and child-care sectors.
+Joel has held teaching positions in Western University’s Faculty of Education and has been Research & Evaluation Director of his own consulting company where he led research for government and not-for-profits in the education, training, and child-care sectors.